-Provisions for the energy, mining, agribusiness and infrastructure sectors apply to the activity of Corporate & Investment Banking in all entities of the BBVA Group.
+Provisions for the energy, mining, agribusiness and infrastructure sectors apply to Corporate & Investment Banking clients, actively managed, with financing products, in all entities of the BBVA Group.
 Provisions for the defense sector apply to all BBVA Group entities and customer segments.